VoxaAI/voxa/docs/alexa-apis.rst

     :param status: item status, defaults to active.
 Other values accepted: 'completed'
     :returns Object: A JSON object with the specific item info.

-  .. js:method:: updateItem(listId, itemId, value, status, version)
+  .. js:function:: updateItem(listId, itemId, value, status, version)

     Creates a new list with the name and state.